E-junkie Shopping Cart and Digital Delivery

 As I endeavored on towards the door of the classroom, I saw the professor closing the door.
 If he shut it, he’d lock it.
 If he locked it, he would not unlock it.
 This was a series of events I could allow to occur.

 So I ramped up my speed to “overdrive.”
-Luckily, I was able to the doorway before he had completely shut the door.
+Luckily, I was able to grace the doorway before he had completely shut the door.
 More luckily, he allowed me to enter.

 I don’t even remember how I did on the test.
 I think I did alright, and I passed the class.
-Regardless, that whole episode was part of my as a student.
+Regardless, that whole episode was part of my growth as a student.

 I realized something very important that day.
 That wasn’t who I wanted to be.
 That wasn’t how I wanted to spend the rest of my college career.
 I needed to step my game up, and it took falling down a mountain to really gain the necessary perspective.